-Evelyn Donica Appraisals upholds the utmost professional ethics
+Evelyn Donica Appraisals maintains the utmost professional ethics

-Appraising is a profession, and appraisers are professionals.
+We think of our job as a profession.
 The rigors of becoming a licensed appraiser have increased more than ever before.
-That's why it goes without question in this day and age that real estate appraisal can definitely be called a profession rather than a trade.
-As with any profession we are bound by an ethical code.
+So it goes without question these days that real estate appraisal can definitely be considered a profession as opposed to a trade.
+As with any profession we are bound by ethical considerations.

-Evelyn Donica Appraisals has worked hard for its reputation for producing appraisals with the highest of ethics.
-Contact us today to learn more.
+Evelyn Donica Appraisals has worked hard for its track record for providing appraisals with the highest of ethics.
+To learn more Contact us

-Appraisers can also have fiduciary obligations to third parties, such as homeowners, both sellers and buyers, or others.
-Those third parties normally are spelled out in the appraisal assignment itself.
-An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers may regularly have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

-We demand the highest ethical standards possible from ourselves.
-We never do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
-We don't do assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would invite appraisal fraud since increasing the value of the home would raise the fee.
-We don't do that.
-Other unprofessional practices may be defined by state law or professional societies that the appraiser belongs.
+We meet or beat the industry standards and guidelines set in place for professional behavior.
+We refuse to accept anything less from ourselves.
+Doing assignments on contingency fees is never an option.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since increasing the value of the home would raise the fee.
+We set ourselves to a higher standard.
+Other unprofessional practices may be established by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.